-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available paying particular attention to the rear extension and the attic.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available paying particular attention to the en suite in the attic, the sunroom and the porch.
+All of these alterations appear to have been carried out more than 20 years ago and as such can be deemed historic in nature.